 1. Merge Account Call-to-action (CTA)

-With the help of the Content Writers on the team, I saw a perfect opportunity to use the CTA to deliver the value proposition of Account Merging to the users.
+I saw a perfect opportunity to use the CTA to deliver the value proposition of Account Merging to the users.

 This gives a clear idea of what the Account Merging process is and it’s benefits.

-Iteration 1
+Iteration 1 for account merge card

-Iteration 2
+Iteration 2 for account merge card

 2. Account Merge Review Page